amr641/clipboard/README.md

-# html and css challenges
+# html and css challenges on branch master